The Outset Purifying Blue Clay Mask

 Although “aluminum” in an ingredient name can raise red flags for some consumers, the form and usage context matter significantly.
 For typical topical applications, there is no substantial evidence of health risks - such as cancer, neurotoxicity, or systemic “aluminum overload.”

-Learn more about Magnesium Aluminum SilicateCetearyl Olivate is an emulsifier and texture enhancer.
-It is derived from the fatty acids of olive oil and Cetearyl alcohol, and is biodegradable.
+Learn more about Magnesium Aluminum SilicateCetearyl Olivate is a plant-derived emulsifier and texture enhancer.
+It helps keep the oil and water phases from separating so your formulas stay stable.

 Learn more about Cetearyl OlivateCharcoal powder comes from grounded charcoal.
-Charcoal can originate from peat, coal, wood, coconut shell, or petroleum.
+Charcoal can originate from peat, bamboo, coal, wood, coconut shell, or petroleum.

 This ingredient has absorbent properties, making it great at absorbing oil.

 Stearyl Alcohol is a type of fatty alcohol from stearic acid.
-It is a white, waxy compound used to emulsify ingredients.
+It is a white, waxy compound used to emulsify ingredients used as an emollient or to thicken a product.

-Fatty Alcohols are most often used as an emollient or to thicken a product.
 Emollients help soothe and hydrate the skin by trapping moisture.

-They are usually derived from natural fats and oils and therefore do not have the same drying or irritating effect as solvent alcohols.
-FDA allows products labeled "alcohol-free" to have fatty alcohols.
+Fatty alcohols are usually derived from natural fats and oils and therefore do not have the same drying or irritating effect as solvent (ethanol) alcohols.

 Learn more about Stearyl AlcoholSorbitan Olivate is created from the fatty acids in olive oil and sorbitol.